zendframework/subsplit-ng/README.md

 A `Makefile` will help you keep up-to-date.
 Run the following:

+- `make usage` will show you usage, and also show what versions each of master and develop will be updated to.
+- `make update-master` will update both the master branch of each repository.
-- `make all` will update both the master and develop branches of each repository.
+- `make update-develop` will update both the develop branch of each repository.
 - `make tag VERSION=<version>` will create a tag in each component for the matching ZF2 version.
 You *should* run `make all` first, but if you don't, the master branch will be updated prior to tagging.